-1.3 Roles and Services
+1.3 Roles, Services, and Authentication

-Crypto-C ME meets all FIPS 140-2 Level 1 requirements for roles and services, implementing both a User (User) role and Crypto Officer (CO) role.
-As allowed by FIPS 140-2, Crypto-C ME does not support user identification or authentication for these roles.
+Crypto-C ME meets all FIPS 140-2 Level 2 requirements for roles, services, and authentication, implementing both a User role and Crypto Officer role.
+Role-based authentication is implemented for these roles.
 Only one role can be active at a time and Crypto-C ME does not allow concurrent operators.